Impact of the COVID-19 pandemic on prisons: Japan

 The Ministry of Justice (MOJ) decided that only lawyers are allowed to visit prisoners in prisons and detention houses in seven prefectures (Tokyo, Chiba, Saitama, Kanagawa, Osaka, Hyogo and Fukuoka), which are issued emergency declaration initially, from April 8 to May 6.
 MOJ explained that the legal basis of the measure is the National Property Act (国有財産法, Kokuyū Zaisan Hō).
 The Act on Penal Detention Facilities and the Treatment of Inmates and Detainees (刑事収容施設及び被収容者等の処遇に関する法律, Keiji Shūyō-shisetsu oyobi Hisyūyōsha-to no Shogū ni Kansuru Hōristu) does not have provisions for visiting restriction purpose of not spreading infectious diseases, therefore some lawyers criticized this decision.
-On April 20, MOJ extended this measure to prisons and detention houses in six prefectures (Hokkaido, Ibaraki, Ishikawa, Gifu, Aichi and Kyoto), which are designated as special alert prefectures (特定警戒都道府県, tokutei keikai todōfuken) from April 20 to May 6.
+On April 20, 2020, MOJ extended this measure to prisons and detention houses in six prefectures (Hokkaido, Ibaraki, Ishikawa, Gifu, Aichi and Kyoto), which are designated as special alert prefectures (特定警戒都道府県, tokutei keikai todōfuken) from April 20 to May 6.
 On April 27, immigration centers (入国者収容所), facility that accommodates foreigners have been pronounced deportation, are also subject of visiting restriction.

 The first case in Japan's penal detention facilities was detected at Osaka Detention House.
 As of April 28, there were 8 officers of Osaka Detention House, 1 officer of Tsukigata Prison, and 1 defendant of Tokyo Detention House confirmed cases of COVID-19.

 Mexico

-A riot in a migrant detention center in Tenosique, Tabasco, Mexico, left a Guatemalan man dead and four people injured on March 31.
+A riot in a migrant detention center in Tenosique, Tabasco, Mexico, left a Guatemalan man dead and four people injured on March 31, 2020.
 The detainees were concerned about a possible COVID-19 outbreak.

-Mexico City began to sanitize its 13 penitentiaries and four detention centers on April 4.
+Mexico City began to sanitize its 13 penitentiaries and four detention centers on April 4, 2020.
 The number of visitors allowed was cut in half.
-Staff, providers, and inmates were to be tested for COVID-19.
-The inmates were to be given measles shots as the city is also experiencing an outbreak of measles as of April 2020.
+Staff, providers, and inmates were tested for COVID-19.
+The inmates were to be given measles shots as the city was also experiencing an outbreak of measles.

 Pakistan

-The first case in Pakistan's prisons was detected on March 24 in Camp Jail, Lahore.
-By April 14, 59 more cases were reported in the same jail, along with 14 in Sialkot Jail, seven in Gujranwala and nine in DG Khan Jail, taking Punjab province's total to 89.
-One case in Quetta district jail was reported on April 6.
-There has been a discrepancy in the numbers provided by different authorities in Punjab, but according to the highest figures collated by Justice Project Pakistan, the country has more than 100 cases in prisons, as of April 13.
+The first case of COVID-19 in Pakistan's prisons was detected on March 24, 2020 in Camp Jail, Lahore.
+By April 14, 2020, 59 more cases were reported in the same jail, along with 14 in Sialkot Jail, seven in Gujranwala and nine in DG Khan Jail, taking Punjab province's total to 89.
+One case in Quetta district jail was reported on April 6, 2020.

 Philippines

-Prisoners has been released to mitigate the spread of COVID-19 in prisons in the Philippines.
-As of July 22, 21,858 prisoners from 470 jail facilities managed by the country's Bureau of Jail Management and Penology has been released.
-At least a thousand prisoners and jail staff have contracted COVID-19.
+Over 20,000 prisoners from over 400 jail facilities were released to mitigate the spread of COVID-19 in prisons in the Philippines.